lichensky/alang/README.md

 ## Usage

-Run the `whale-cleaner` command with config path as `-config` flag.
+Run the `alang` command with config path as `-config` flag.
 The `-config` defaults to `./config.yaml`

 ```
-whale-cleaner -config myconfig.yaml
+alang -config myconfig.yaml
 ```

 ### Dry run